Creative Foundations Fund

 Minimum partnership funding from other sources

-To make funding go further, Arts Council expect you to make the most of other sources of income.
-The minimum partnership funding requirement for each strand is:
+Arts Council England want to make the funding go further, and expect you to make the most of other income sources.

 This minimum level of partnership funding must come from other sources.
-Arts Council will not accept funding already spent as partnership funding.
-Eligible sources of partnership funding include:
+Arts Council will not accept funding already spent as partnership funding, with the exception of costs incurred in developing design drawings and specifications up to RIBA Work Stage 3 (or equivalent) noted below.

 • grants from trusts and foundations